Skip to main content

 Deadline

 If you choose to be assessed in live performance, you will need to agree the timing of your assessment with your Head of Department.
-If you choose to be assessed in whole or part through a portfolio of evidence (for example, recordings, reflection, documentation), the deadline for submission of the portfolio will be recorded on your online student record, usually no later than mid May.
+If you choose to be assessed in whole or part through a portfolio of evidence (for example, recordings, reflection, documentation), the deadline for submission of the portfolio will be recorded on Student Outcomes, usually no later than mid May.

 Where there is an oral examination, this will normally be held between a week and a fortnight after the performance or recording submission.